ADHD Supergirls

 A girl who gets no support at all, no matter how “high functioning” she seems, is going to suffer.

-That’s why it’s incredibly important that we learn to identify the hidden signs of girls with ADHD and get the support in the early years so that we can reduce the anxiety and depression that goes along with so many cases of teenage girls with ADHD and women with ADHD.
+That’s why it’s incredibly important that we learn to identify the hidden ADHD behavior in girls and get support in the early years so that we can reduce the anxiety and depression that goes along with so many cases of teenage girls with ADHD and women with ADHD.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.